-In what way does your spouse KNOW that you seek them at the deepest level?
+Without certain behaviors or words, how can your partner know that you seek connection with them at the deepest level?
 Do you hold their hand on a regular basis?
 Do you pull them over for a kiss now and then?
-Do you leave them a note saying how much you love them, and why?
+How about leaving them a note saying how much you love them, and why?

-Intimacy is not just for the sheets.
-Intimacy was made for the soul.
-Find different ways to communicate to your spouse that they are still the one you desire!
+Exercise your creativity, and find different ways to communicate to your spouse that they are still the one you desire.